-The SEL/Engineering and Mathematical Sciences Collection in Boelter Hall houses the engineering, mathematics, statistics, astronomy, and atmospheric and oceanic sciences collections, as well as most librarian and staff offices; and the administrative, collection development, and public services divisions.
-In addition, the library provides laptop checkout, two group study rooms, a presentation rehearsal studio, and a research commons for collaborative projects.
+The SEL/Engineering and Mathematical Sciences Collection in Boelter Hall houses the engineering, mathematics, statistics, astronomy, and atmospheric and oceanic sciences collections, as well as most librarian and staff offices.
+In addition, the library provides laptop checkout, four group study rooms, a representation rehearsal studio, and a research commons for collaborative projects.
+Librarians provide reference assistance from 11 a.m. to 12 noon and 1 to 4 p.m.
+Monday through Friday in person, by e-mail, and through online chat.
+Faculty, students, and staff can e-mail questions to the library at sel-ref@library.ucla.edu.

-The SEL/Chemistry collection in Young Hall contains complementary materials in chemistry and physics.
-Although this collection is closed to the public, its materials can be requested in person at the Geology-Geophysics Collection.
+The SEL/Chemistry collection in the Biomedical Library, located in the Center for Health Sciences, contains complementary materials in chemistry and physics.
 The SEL/Geology-Geophysics Collection, located at 4697 Geology Building, focuses on earth and space sciences with materials in geochemistry, geology, hydrology, tectonics, water resources, geophysics, and space physics.

 The SEL collection contains over 585,000 print volumes, subscribes to almost 4,900 current serials in print and/or electronic formats, and includes over 4 million technical reports.
-In addition to e-journals, the library provides Web access to article databases covering each discipline and several thousand e-books.
+In addition to e-journals, the library provides Web access to article databases covering each discipline and several thousand e-books

-Faculty, students, and staff can e-mail questions to the library at sel-ref@library .ucla.edu.
-In addition, online live chat and in-person reference assistance is provided Monday through Friday.
-To contact a librarian, use one of the ì?
-Questionsî links on any library webpage.
-The SEL website, located at http://www.library.ucla.edu/librar ies/sel/, highlights other library services including course reserves, laptop lending, interlibrary loan, document delivery and other services, and useful engineering Web resources.
+The SEL website, located at http://www library.ucla.edu/libraries/sel/, highlights other library services including course reserves, laptop lending, interlibrary loan, document delivery and other services, the SEL blog, and others useful engineering Web resources.
 Librarians are available for consultations and to provide courserelated instruction.